Function Tools

 Features

-- Supports regular expression patterns
+- Supports Java regular expression matching

-- Searches classes visible from the current Maven project context
+- Uses the current Maven project context

 Input parameters